FanghanHu/NeverLose/README.md

 # NeverLose

-This is an Android app. whenever a bluetooth device is connected or disconnected from your phone or tablet, a record will be created on your device.
+This is a small tool to help you hold on to your Bluetooth gadgets.
+If you often lose your earbuds, and it is not GPS tracked, Then this app can help, it records the location where you disconnect your devices and can show it on your map.

 If you have lost your bluetooth earbuds or Samsung stylus pen or any other bluetooth gadget, you can check this app to findout where the device was disconnected, this is very helpful when you frequently move from place to place, and can't be sure where you last used your bluetooth device.